| Trimming

 are above.

-look, assess" as we did when doing the ears.
+and "Stop, look, assess" as we did when doing the ears.

-Note: topcoat is NOT removed
+Note: topcoat is NOT

-Over zealous grooming in these areas,
+Over zealous grooming in

-looking straight at the front when done grooming. |
+when looking straight at the front when done grooming.

 |